 Surgery, focal therapy, chemotherapy and/or radiation therapy are used to treat retinoblastoma.
 Usually, a combination of treatments is used.
 Before starting therapy, the treatment plan should be discussed with the patient and family in detail to outline risks and benefits, both short- and long- term.

-Chemotherapy (“chemo”) uses powerful medicines to kill cancer cells or stop them from growing (dividing) and making more cancer cells.
+Chemotherapy (“chemo”) uses powerful medicines to kill cancer cells or stop them from growing and making more cancer cells.
 Single medicines or multiple medicines (combination chemotherapy) may be used.
 Depending on the treatment plan, chemotherapy for retinoblastoma might include vincristine, carboplatin, etoposide, topotecan, cyclophosphamide, doxorubicin, or melphalan.
 Chemotherapy alone cannot cure retinoblastoma.
 It is used along with other treatments.

 Focal therapy refers to therapies that treat the tumor directly.
-Focal therapies are often used after chemotherapy has been used to shrink the tumor.
 If the tumor is very small, focal therapy alone may be enough to treat the cancer.
 These therapies are performed while the child is asleep under anesthesia.

 Surgery is used to remove the eye if necessary.
 Surgery to remove the eye is called enucleation.
-Among patients with only one affected eye (unilateral retinoblastoma), most (70-90%) do not need any more treatment after surgical eye removal.
-If the tumor has spread into the tissues surrounding the eye or the eye socket, further testing including bone marrow aspirates and biopsies and lumbar puncture will be performed to determine the overall stage of disease.
-These patients need systemic chemotherapy due to increased risk of tumor spread.
+Most patients (70-90%) with only one affected eye (unilateral retinoblastoma) do not need any more treatment after the eye is removed.
+If the tumor has spread into the tissues surrounding the eye or the eye socket, tests including bone marrow aspirates and biopsies and lumbar puncture are used to determine the overall stage of disease.
+These patients also need systemic chemotherapy due to the increased risk for tumor to spread.
 In patients with bilateral retinoblastoma, if one eye is removed, treatment will focus on saving the remaining eye as well as considering the risk of tumor spread.

 Radiation therapy is sometimes used for more advanced cases of retinoblastoma.
-Radiation uses high-energy waves or other particles to kill cancer cells or stop them from growing.
 External beam radiation uses a machine outside the body to deliver the radiation to the entire eye.
-This is the most aggressive treatment for fighting retinoblastoma and may be used to help maintain vision and prevent the spread of the cancer.
-Because of potential for long-term effects and risk of second cancers, radiation is usually reserved for patients who have spread of disease outside the eye, have not responded to other therapies, or have recurrent disease.
+This is the most aggressive treatment for fighting retinoblastoma.
+It may be used to help maintain vision and prevent the spread of the cancer.
+Because of potential for long-term effects and the risk of second cancers, radiation is usually reserved for patients who have spread of disease outside the eye, have not responded to other therapies, or have recurrent disease.

 Very rarely, retinoblastoma spreads to the brain or cerebrospinal fluid.
 It can also spread to bones, bone marrow, lymph nodes, or liver.
-In these cases, more intensive chemotherapy may be needed, followed by autologous bone marrow transplant.
-Some patients may also require radiation therapy.
+In these cases, intensive chemotherapy may be needed, followed by autologous bone marrow transplant.
+Some patients may also need radiation therapy.

 Hunter was diagnosed with retinoblastoma at 11 months of age.
 He was treated with surgical removal of his eye and has been cancer free since.
 Hunter enjoys all sports and is a great big brother.

-Children will receive regular exams including exams under anesthesia (EUA) throughout treatment and for a period of time after treatment.
-Recurrences can be managed with focal therapy if caught early.
-The frequency and duration of follow up care are determined by the child’s medical team.
+Children will receive regular exams including eye exams under anesthesia (EUA) throughout treatment and for a period of time after treatment.
+Retinoblastoma recurrences can be managed with focal therapy if caught early.
+The frequency and duration of follow-up care are determined by the child’s medical team.

 Lifelong follow-up for eye health is important for all survivors of retinoblastoma.
-Eye exams at least once a year by an ophthalmologist are recommended as part of routine health care.
-Vision assistance may be needed.
-If eyesight loss is significant, a referral to a low vision specialist and early introduction to Braille can be helpful.
+Eye exams every 6-12 months (depending on age) by an ophthalmologist are recommended as part of routine health care.
 Protective eyeglasses must also be worn to prevent eye injury.

 Survivors of hereditary retinoblastoma have a greater risk of developing other cancers later in life.
-This risk is higher if they receive radiation as part of treatment.
 Young patients are followed with routine brain MRIs until the age of 5 to screen for pineal gland tumors.
-After age 5, there are no standardized recommendations for routine imaging to screen for second cancers.
-Patients should tell their primary care providers about their medical history and have annual physician visits (at a minimum) to monitor health.
+After age 5, there are no standard recommendations for routine imaging to screen for second cancers.
+Patients should tell their primary care providers about their medical history and have yearly physician visits (at a minimum) to monitor health.

-For general health and disease prevention, all cancer survivors should adopt healthy lifestyle habits, as well as continue to have regular physical checkups and screenings by a primary care physician and have a personalized survivorship care plan.
-Survivors who were treated with systemic chemotherapy or radiation should be monitored for acute and late effects of therapy.
+For general health and disease prevention, all cancer survivors should adopt healthy lifestyle habits.
+It is important to have regular checkups and screenings by a primary care physician and have a personalized survivorship care plan.
+Survivors who were treated with systemic chemotherapy or radiation should be monitored for late effects of therapy.